eonian-core/farm/packages/contracts/README.md

 ## Performance optimizations

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
-For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).
+For more details, see [the](https://hardhat.org/guides/typescript.html#performance-optimizations) documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).

 ## Deployed Contracts